JumarAlam/final/README.md

   - `diffpower` - integer, positive or negative number indicating change of power
   - `difflevel` - integer, number indicating change of level

 3) The most important database operation is extremely fast read of the game state to send it to the player when requested.
-The database must also process game state updates and game event inserts quickly but
+The database must also process game state updates and game event inserts quickly.

+4) One common query is to show the top 10 players in a region.
+This should be near real-time but does not always have to reflect the most recent information.

+5) For marketing to players, the system will periodically execute queries to determine players that have high activity (lots of events) in a given time.
+This information will be used to market bundles for players to purchase.
+This query does not have to be as fast as it does not effect the immediate game play for users.

 ## Part I: Describe Possibilities and Your Solution (10 marks)